 The Livingstone-Porcupine Hills LFMP is a subregional plan, which provides direction for the long-term cumulative effects of the human footprint on public lands.
 It focuses on impacts on biodiversity and watersheds in the Livingstone and Porcupine Hills public land use zones.

-The plan was developed by Alberta Environment and Parks and other Government of Alberta agencies with input from:
+The plan was developed by Alberta Environment and Protected Areas and other Government of Alberta agencies with input from:

 - subject matter experts